Keep your source code SIMPLE

 Several things are easy to to wrong here:

-- This class requires calling its methods in a particular order.
-For example, before starting the download, the user must call
+1. This class requires calling its methods in a particular order.
+For example, before starting the download, the user must callsetHeader and setCredentials to configure this client.
+You better not forget this!

-twice.
-Does it use both values?
-If not, which of the two credentials does it use? - Some state, like the received text or whether the request was a success, is visible to the user right away but only meaningful after the download has completed.
+3. Some state, like the received text or whether the request was a success, is visible to the user right away but only meaningful after the download has completed.
 Examining this state earlier is invalid but this API allows it.

-- We could start a second download using the same client.
+4. We could start a second download using the same client.
 Does this work?
 Do both requests run in parallel?
 Does it abort one of them?
 If so, which one?
 Does it reuse the credentials and header values from the first call?
 If yes, how does one unset one of them for the second call?

 Good APIs make it natural to use them the right way by exposing only controls that perform valid operations.
 Better than throwing errors or exceptions at users when they misuse an API is to avoid these issues from happening in the first place.
 Here is an example for a more “idiot-proof” file download API: